Updated on 6 August 2017

 Day 2 – 48 Hours in Lucerne

-Bourbaki Panorama is an enormous panoramic painting created in 1871 by Edouard Castres.
+One of the most fascinating Lucerne attractions is the Bourbaki Panorama, an enormous painting created in 1871 by Edouard Castres.
 He had experienced the French-German war of 1870-1871 as a Red Cross volunteer and this round tableau is surprisingly lifelike.
 In recent years props such as people and drums have been added in front of the painting, making it even more realistic.

 The Gletschergarten or Glacier Garden is close by, and great fun for children or big children like me!
 This natural monument was discovered in 1872 by a workman and proves that Lucerne was covered by glaciers during the Ice Age.